Frost/Nixon poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes David Frost is introduced as a successful but superficial talk show host in Australia, living a glamorous life of celebrity and entertainment without serious journalistic credibility..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Frost watches Nixon's resignation and conceives the idea to interview him - seeing career-defining opportunity where others see impossibility..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.